RootStudio/Base-PHP-Helpers/README.md

-# Base-PHP-Helpers
+# BaseLayout-PHP-Helpers

-PHP Helper functions for building sites using Base 5
+PHP Helper functions for building sites using BaseLayout 5

 ## Installation